 The buds of this plant dangle but turn up as the flowers open, from February to April.
-The base of the petals is apple green, making a crisp contrast with the dark, waxy foliage.
-This non-clinging winter flowering clematis climber grows up to 2m tall.
+The base of the petals is apple green, making a crisp contrast with the dark, waxy non-clinging foliage.
+2m x 2m.

 Clematis x cartmanii ‘Joe’

 Fat buds, full of promise, start to appear in January and grow like bunches of grapes for several weeks until opening.
 The flowers are as close as you can get to a buttercup, a relative in the Ranunculaceae family.
 1.8m x 50cm.

 Big, leathery leaves emerge copper-coloured, maturing to a shiny green.
 Clusters of pink-tinged buds open to white flowers from February to May.
-The perfume from hundreds of these winter flowering clematis flowers on mature plants can be powerful.
+The perfume from hundreds of these winter-flowering clematis flowers on mature plants can be powerful.
+5m x 3m.

 This tender species is usually in flower in December and is as jolly as any Christmas decoration.
 The green, bean-shaped buds open to reveal flowers with dangling purple stamens.
 In most parts of the country this species needs the comfort of a cold greenhouse or conservatory.
 3m x 1.5m.

 Clematis ‘Lunar Lass’

-Another tender New Zealand hybrid, this winter flowering clematis needs winter protection so is best grown in a conservatory or cold glasshouse.
-It’s a compact, scrambling plant with stems 60cm long and bears strongly citrus-scented flowers from February to April.
+Another tender New Zealand hybrid, this winter-flowering clematis needs winter protection, so is best grown in a conservatory or cold glasshouse.
+It’s a compact, scrambling plant that bears strongly citrus-scented flowers from February to April.
+1m x 1m.

 How to grow winter flowering clematis

 Cold winds are also the enemy of Clematis armandii so choose a sheltered spot in sun or part-shade.

-Clematis need rich, moist soil with a cool root-run, so plant low-growing shrubs or perennials close to the base to shade the soil.
+Clematis need rich, moist soil with a cool root-run, so plant close to the base of perennials or shrubs to shade the soil.
 Clematis armandii needs to be well fed, so apply a generous mulch of compost every autumn.